luckylaraib/OC2WP/README.md

 5. Generates every combination of option values as individual WooCommerce variations
 6. Splits the import into configurable chunks to avoid timeouts

-A built-in Settings page lets you configure your OpenCart DB connection without touching any code.
-A single-page Sync UI shows real-time logs as products and variations are imported.

 ## Installation

 1. Head over to plugins on wordpress pick the zipped file and click install.